West Virginia Registered Agent

 How much does a registered agent cost?

 Registered agent services cost between $50 and $300 annually.
-Our white-glove service is $200 a year, which includes our business compliance service and free trials of our business presence services to help you establish your digital footprint.
+Our white-glove service is $200 a year, which includes our business compliance service.
+We’ll file your compliance documents for you, and all you’ll pay is the state fee.

 How much is an LLC in West Virginia?